webplatform/docs-wpd/Getting_Started/index.md

 =Contributing content to WPD =

-Web Platform Docs is built on MediaWiki (the same system Wikipedia is built on) and the Semantic Media Wiki and Semantic Forms extensions.
-We've created structured forms for most pages, so making substantive contributions to pages is often as simple as filling in a form field.
-This means that you don't have to learn MediaWiki's somewhat arcane syntax to be helpful.
-Editing a page is as simple as hitting the '''Edit''' button at the top of any page and adding content.

-To get started you need a username, verify your e-mail address, and you're set!
-To get a username, click '''Login''' on any page and follow the instructions to create an account.
+Anyone can contribute to WPD.
+To get started, you'll first need to [http://docs.webplatform.org/w/index.php?title=Special:UserLogin&type=signup register] and verify your email address.

+There are many ways to contribute that take varying amounts of time and expertise.
+Often it's best to start with the simplest, fastest tasks and progress upwards from there as you gain expertise and experience.
+You can make meaningful contributions whether you have five minutes, half an hour, or half a day.

 The community is friendly and welcoming to newcomers; if you ever have any questions, [[WPD:Help|just ask]]!

 [[File:get_start.png]]